Sports Illustrated: American Sportswear Designer Award (ASDA Awards)

-In 1956, Sports Illustrated began presenting annual awards to fashion or clothing designers who had excelled in the field of sportswear/activewear.
+In 1956, Sports Illustrated began presenting annual awards to fashion designers who had excelled in the field of sportswear/activewear.
 The first ASDAs of 1956, presented to Claire McCardell with a separate Designer of the Year award to Rudi Gernreich, were chosen following a vote of 200 American top retailers.
 The following year, the voting pool had increased to 400 fashion industry experts, including Dorothy Shaver and Stanley Marcus, when Sydney Wragge and Bill Atkinson received the awards.
 The Italian designer Emilio Pucci was the first non-American to receive the award in 1961.
 The awards were presented up until at least 1963, when Marc Bohan received the prize.
 Other winners include Jeanne S. Campbell, Bonnie Cashin, and Rose Marie Reid who formed the first all-women winning group in 1958.

 Performer of the Year

 Maya Moore of the WNBA's Minnesota Lynx was the inaugural winner of the award in 2017.